gchq/gaffer-doc/docs/getting-started/guide/cardinality.md

 ## What is Cardinality?

-Cardinality represents the number of unique Edges that are connected to a given Entity, also known as the degree of an Entity.
+In Gaffer, cardinality represents the number of unique vertices that are connected to a given vertex.

 ``` mermaid
 graph TD